 These awards are intended to support groups in their earliest planning and implementation phases, providing them with seed funds to launch visions for service.
 Read more about our past grant recipients, some of whom received jobs/internships from their community partners.
 There are three different opportunities for funding throughout the school year: the "Back to School, Back to Service" Grant, the Dr. Martin Luther King, Jr. Grant to promote social justice, and the Spring Grant that supports all types of public and community service initiatives.

-Campus Compact Mid-Atlantic, a regional service-learning organization, has selected Eagle Endowment as the 2019 Excellence in Service Student Group award from 40 local campuses.
+Transform Mid-Atlantic, a regional service-learning organization, has selected Eagle Endowment as the 2019 Excellence in Service Student Group award from 40 local campuses.
 The award is presented annually at the Service-Learning and Civic Engagement Conference.
 Saagar Gupta, former Eagle Endowment Coordinator, accepted the award that honors Eagle Endowment’s leadership and commitment to service projects.